 I’m currently in the second year of my PhD after successfully completing the MRes in Energy Demand Studies with a distinction and passing my PhD Upgrade.
 My current research aims at calibrating and empirically validating UCL’s building stock models with the purpose of quantifying the influence of occupant behaviour variability on the summer indoor temperature.
 The calibration will be based on the method of Bayesian inference.

 During my MRes year, I investigated the impact that the choice of Building Performance Simulation (BPS) tools may have on the prediction of overheating risk when the CIBSE TM59 methodology is used.
 This work has been presented at the 38th AIVC Conference in Nottingham and has been published in the journal of Building Services Engineering Research and Technology.
 The influence that heat transfer algorithm choice may have on the prediction of overheating risk has also been explored and the work has been presented at the 2018 Building Simulation and Optimisation Conference in Cambridge.
+My most recent work, published as part of the BSER&T Special Issue on Indoor Overheating, used the 2011 EFUS dataset to explore the association of dwelling and household characteristics with summer indoor temperatures.

 Prior to joining UCL, I graduated from the University of Warwick with a 1st Class (Honours) in Physics, receiving the top mark of my class.
 My studies have allowed for strong foundations in building physics, statistics and programming.